|

 is the North of England - always an inspiration to my work!'

-Janet will continue to write for adults as well.
+Janet continues to write for adults as well.
 Her third novel

-in the Jarrow series will be published in 2004.
+in the Jarrow series was published in 2004.

 Back to Top